ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 ### Three principles for creating High Performance Teams
 1. Can your team learn to work better together?
 With a fixed mindset you believe that talent is fixed.
 However, with a growth mindset, you believe that anyone can improve with practice and persistence.
 See the value of continuous learning.
 These teams were more successful in the past and tend to perform much better.
 They challenge each other and learn together.
-This can actually be developer.
+Don't forget that this can actually be developed.
 Each team has the potential to improve. <br />
 2. What new ways of working can you create together?
 Apply a design approach and a design mindset.
 Design a way of working that works for that team! <br />